modulewise/toolbelt/README.md

 2. Start the [MCP Inspector](https://github.com/modelcontextprotocol/inspector?tab=readme-ov-file#quick-start-ui-mode).

-3. Ensure the `SSE` Transport Type is selected.
+3. Ensure the `Streamable HTTP` Transport Type is selected.

-4. Ensure the specified URL is `http://127.0.0.1:3001/sse` (or replace host and port if not using defaults).
+4. Ensure the specified URL is `http://127.0.0.1:3001/mcp` (replace host or port if not using defaults).

 5. Click `Connect` and then `List Tools`.